varunm8/MultiBranch-Pipeline/README.md

 }

-// This change to practice git fetch command
+// This change to practice git pull command